-2.2.3.3 Tourism Centres
+1.2.3.3 Visitor Centres

 Tourism is a major industry for the area.
 Visitors come to enjoy the natural beauty of the coast, participate in water-based recreational activities, as well as the significant national parks within the area.
-In 2008, research by Eurobodalla Tourism indicated that there was 1.3 Million visitors to the Shire.
+Research by Eurobodalla Tourism indicated that there was 1.4 million visitors to the Shire to the year ending 30 June 2016.

 A high percentage of the tourists and visitors who visit our region stay in either rented houses or caravan parks.
-Whilst many of the tourist facilities provide their own recreation facilities, such as tennis courts and swimming pools, visitors often use our path network for recreation and transport.
+While many of the tourist facilities provide their own recreation facilities, such as tennis courts and swimming pools, visitors often use our path network for recreation and transport.

-2.2.3.4 Shire Development
+1.2.3.4 Shire Development

 Eurobodalla was formed in 1905 from a number of other bodies.
 Comprising of a number of villages and towns, the 1960's saw significant development and expansion.
-Recently growth has again accelerated with Batemans Bay and its environs in particular being the site of much expansion and redevelopment.
+Recently, growth has again accelerated with Batemans Bay and its environs in particular being the site of much expansion and redevelopment.